Equine Drugs, Medications, and Performance Altering Substances: Their Performance Effects, Detection, and Regulation

 Thoroughbred Racing has been testing for drugs and medications since about 1903.
 Today, racehorse testing is by far the longest established, broadest in scope and most sensitive drug testing performed on earth.
 Racehorse testing is also performed within an extremely stringent regulatory context, and my understanding is that many of our constitutional protections as US citizens are inoperative in the racing environment.
 Racehorse testing is also remarkably “clean,” as the incidence of deliberate use of performance affecting substances seems to be very small.

 There are good reasons for all of the above.
-It is empirically clear that medication is highly likely to influence the performance of racing horses, although the scientific evidence for this is less than overwhelming.
+It is empirically clear that medications are highly likely to influence the performance of racing horses, although the scientific evidence for actual improved performance is much less than overwhelming.

-In the mid-nineteen eighties, the use of high potency drugs was not particularly well controlled.
-Following a directive from the Kentucky State Racing Commission, an interdisciplinary team at the University of Kentucky adapted ELISA testing to racing chemistry; this proprietary technology basically solved the problem of the abuse of high potency drugs in racing horses, and these tests are now marketed worldwide.
+In the mid-nineteen eighties, however, the use of high potency drugs with clear potential to affect performance was not particularly well controlled.
+Following a directive from the Kentucky State Racing Commission, an interdisciplinary team at the University of Kentucky worked on adapting ELISA testing to racing chemistry; this proprietary technology was at that time a major step towards solving the problem of the abuse of high potency drugs in racing horses, and these tests are now marketed worldwide out of Lexington (www.neogen.com/forensickits.htm)

-Advances in testing are research driven.
-Once a medication is called, its use drops dramatically, to close to zero, but not quite zero; it appears that there are always people ready to try a medication that worked for them, or for a colleague, or for a rival, in the past.
+One of the lessons that came out of ELISA testing is that advances in drug detection/testing are research driven.
+Once a medication is “called positive”, that is the first “positive” is called and prosecuted, the rate of use of the substance drops dramatically, to close to zero, but not quite zero; it appears that there are always people ready to try a medication that worked for them, or for a colleague, or a rival, in the past.

-Overall, the rate at which medication violations are reported in racing is extremely small.
-For example, from 1995–1999 there were about 3 positives for every 100,000 samples for ARCI Class 1 violations after trace identifications of dietary and environmental substances were eliminated.
-By far, the most common identifications reported are “traces” of therapeutic medications, and dietary and environmental substances.
+Overall, the rate at which performance altering medication violations are reported in racing is extremely small.
+For example, from 1995–1999 there were about 3 positives for every 100,000 samples for Association of Racing Commissioners International [ARCI] Class 1 violations after trace level identifications of dietary and environmental substances are eliminated.
+By far, the most common identifications reported in racing are residual “traces” of well recognized and widely used therapeutic medications, so called “tail-ends” of therapeutic medications , and traces of dietary and environmental substances that also happen to be ARCI substances, for example trace level identifications of caffeine and other substances widely used by humans.

-ELISA testing allows highly sensitive detection of trace amounts (“tail ends”) of therapeutic medications, environmental and dietary substances.
-In the nineties, following another Kentucky Racing Commission directive, the Gluck program at the University of Kentucky pioneered the basic research that underpins the evolving and increasing use of regulatory “thresholds” in racing regulation.
+This situation was driven in large part by ELISA testing, which allows highly sensitive detection of trace amounts (tail ends) of therapeutic medications, environmental and dietary substances.
+In the nineteen nineties, following another Kentucky Racing Commission directive, the University of Kentucky program at The Maxwell H. Gluck Equine Research Center pioneered the basic research that underpins the evolving and now in principle very well established concept concerning the use of regulatory “thresholds” in racing regulation.

-More recent challenges include developing effective regulatory methods for the newer recombinant hormonal products such as the various human recombinant erythropoietin products and variants and growth hormones.
-Within the last year a high quality ELISA test has been made available for human recombinant erythropoietin and racing scored a major scientific breakthrough by developing the first Mass Spectral Confirmation method to detect use of recombinant erythropoietin (rhEPO) in horses or any species.
+More recent challenges include developing effective regulatory methods for the newer recombinant hormonal products such as the various human recombinant erythropoietin products and variants thereof and growth hormones.
+More recently, a high quality ELISA test has been made available for human recombinant erythropoietin and racing chemistry has scored a major scientific breakthrough by developing the first mass spectral confirmation method to detect use of recombinant human erythropoietin (rhEPO) in horses or, indeed, in any species.

 2. Background and Definitions

-There are at least 10 million known chemical substances and 4,000 or more prescription medications.
-Regulators in the United States, therefore, divide drugs and medications into two major groups:
+There are at least 30 million known chemical substances and 4,000 or more prescription medications.
+Racing regulators in the United States , therefore, divide drugs and medications into two major groups:

-The largest group comprises "Performance-enhancing substances", whose identification in a horse is viewed with great regulatory concern.
+The largest group of concern to regulators is the "performance-enhancing substances", whose identification in a horse is viewed with great regulatory concern.
 Testing for these substances usually proceeds at the highest level of sensitivity possible; so-called "zero-tolerance" testing.
-About 850 or so substances are classified by the Association of Racing Commissioners International (ARCI) Uniform Classification System for Foreign Substances as potentially performance enhancing in a five class system, the most complete listing of such substances available (http://www.arci.com/druglisting.pdf).
+About 900 or so substances are classified by the Association of Racing Commissioners International (ARCI) Uniform Classification System for Foreign Substances as potentially performance enhancing in a five class system, the most complete listing of such substances available anywhere in the world (http://www.arci.com/druglisting.pdf).

-The second smaller group comprises the "therapeutic medications".
-There are approximately 50 plus of these used therapeutically in horses in training (Table 1).
-Since about 2000, it has come to be much more generally accepted that we must set “limitations” on testing for therapeutic medications.
-These limitations are variously called thresholds or reporting levels, or decision levels (California) depending on the semantic preference of individual jurisdictions.
+The second and smaller group comprises the "therapeutic medications", recognized by the American Association of Equine Practitioners [AAEP] and the Racing Medication and Testing Consortium [RMTC].
+There are approximately 50 plus of these medications used therapeutically in horses in training (Table 1).
+Since about the year 2000, it has come to be much more generally accepted that we must set “limitations” on the sensitivity of testing for therapeutic medications.
+These limitations are variously called thresholds or reporting levels, or decision levels (

-Therapeutic Medications Routinely Used and Identified as Necessary by the Veterinary Advisory Committee: (Racing Medication and Testing Consortium {RMTC} draft list of therapeutic medications, 2005)
+Table 1.
+Therapeutic Medications Routinely Used and Identified as Necessary by the Veterinary Advisory Committee — (Racing Medication and Testing Consortium [RMTC] draft list of therapeutic medications, 2005)

 1. Acepromazine 17.
 Dipyrone 33.
 Omeprazole